Duties of the Board Member

 - Exercise appropriate care.

-- Comply with the Day Nurseries Act and other regulatory bodies.
+- Comply with the Child Care Early Years Act, 2014 and other regulatory bodies.

-- Are elected for a one or two year term.
+- Are elected for a two year term.

 - May be appointed by the Board to fill vacancies.

 - Elect amongst themselves a President, Vice President, Secretary, Treasurer and any other such officers as the Board may determine.

 - Are covered by Director’s Liability Insurance.